qdevelopergithub/LAMP/README.md

 tar -xzvf latest.tar.gz

 ```
-Then use below command. which will copy the wordpress files to html directory
+Then use below command. which will copy the wordpress files to html directory.

 ```
 sudo rsync -av wordpress/* /var/www/html/